Break-Resilient Codes: Problem Definition and Preliminaries

 Finally, we make use of the following two existing notions from coding theory and data structures.

-\subsubsection{Mutually uncorrelated codes}
+\subsection{Mutually uncorrelated codes}

 A \emph{mutually uncorrelated} (MU) code is a set of codewords such that the prefix of one does not coincide with the suffix of any (potentially identical) other.
-MU codes were introduced and investigated for synchronization purposes~\cite{Lev64,Lev70,Gilbert60}.
-Later, construction, bounds, and applications of MU codes have been extensively studied under different names such as~\emph{cross-bifix-free codes}~\cite{Bajic2004,Bajic2014,Chee2013,Bilotta2012} and~\emph{non-overlapping codes}~\cite{Blackburn2015,Wang2022}.
-Recently, MU codes have been applied to DNA-based data storage architectures~\cite{Yazdi2015, Yazdi2017, levy2018mutually}.
+MU codes were introduced and investigated for synchronization purposes~\cite{levenshtein1970maximum,gilbert1960synchronization}.
+Later, constructions, bounds, and applications of MU codes have been extensively studied under various names such as~\emph{cross-bifix-free codes}~\cite{bajic2004distributed,bajic2014simple,chee2013cross,bilotta2012new} and~\emph{non-overlapping codes}~\cite{blackburn2015non,wang2022q}.
+Recently, MU codes have been applied to DNA-based data storage architectures~\cite{tabatabaei2015rewritable, yazdi2017portable, levy2018mutually}. \begin{example} An MU code with~$n_\text{MU}=15$ in which every two different codewords are mutually uncorrelated: